MatthewsGoncalves/MatthewsGoncalves/README.md

 ## I'm a Student, Developer and 3D Artist!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ About me: I love to draw and play games

 ### Connect with me: